Nafees10/navm/README.md

 void print(ptrdiff_t a){
 	writeln(a);
 }
+string[] bytecodeSource = [
+	"print 2",
+	"printSum 1 2"
+];
-// load bytecode. bytecodeSource is the bytecode in a string ByteCode code;
+// load bytecode. bytecodeSource is the bytecode in a string array of lines ByteCode code;
 try {
 	code = parseByteCode!(printSum, print)(bytecodeSource);